-If you just started with TaxBit and you’re not sure what to do next, not to worry!
-This guide will help you get the absolute most out of your TaxBit account.
+If you just started with TaxBit and are looking for tips to get started, you’re in the right place!
+This guide will walk you through three important steps to help you get the most out of your TaxBit account.

-You need to add all of your crypto data, from every exchange or wallet that you have used, across all time (from your first transaction to your last, as all are equally important for taxes).
+To get started using your TaxBit account, you'll need to add all of your crypto data, across every exchange and/or wallet that you’ve used, across all time (from your first transaction to your last, as all are equally important for taxes).
 This is imperative for accurately tracking your cost basis to report on your disposals!
 TaxBit has three methods for data ingestion:

-- First and foremost, API integration.
+- First and foremost: API integration.
 This is the easiest way to connect your data and the method that TaxBit Support always recommends trying first because it will allow you to sync any new transactions automatically.
-You can view a full list of the exchanges that we allow TaxBit API access HERE (link to come).
+You can view a full list of the exchanges that we allow TaxBit API access HERE.
 We also have helpful step-by-step guides with instructions on how to link many of them HERE.

-- Second is CSV Import.
-You will need to import CSV files of your transactional data from any exchange or wallet that isn’t directly supported with an API integration.
-To make things even easier for you, TaxBit has developed automated converters for the data from many of your favorite exchanges.
-The list of those is shown by clicking “Add Transactions” > Then “CSV Import.”
+- The second method is CSV Import.
+You will need to import CSV files of your transactional data from any exchange or wallet that isn’t directly supported with API integration.
+To make things even easier for you, TaxBit has developed automated CSV converters for the data from many of your favorite exchanges.
+You can find a complete list of these exchanges by clicking “Add Transactions” > Then “CSV Import.”

 - If you have any CSV's from exchanges or wallets that are not shown on this list, you can use this CSV guide to reformat your file.
 You are also welcome to send your files in to the Support Team, and we'll reformat them and import them into your account.
 Feel free to email those files to email@example.com.
 (Please note that it can take up to six business days for our team to get those files taken care of for you.)